Beyond-Finance/rails-template-generator/docs/index.md

 The **ui** option, selected by default:
 - Sets up [Slim](http://slim-lang.com/) as the view template language, including converting the application layout file to slim and linking expected base front end asset files.
-- Configures [Webpacker](https://github.com/rails/webpacker) as the front end asset manager.
+- Configures [JavaScript Bundler for Rails](https://github.com/rails/jsbundling-rails/) to use [Webpack](https://webpack.js.org/) as the front end asset manager.
-- Includes [Bootstrap](https://getbootstrap.com/) as a package, and adds the Bootstrap stylesheet to the application stylesheet in order to provide the grid and utility classes.
 - Adds [Jest](https://jestjs.io/) for script tests.

 Additional options drive flags for the `new` command and drive minimal, if any, template script actions.